jmswaney/blog/youtube_downloader/README.md

 'Rick Astley - Never Gonna Give You Up (Video)-dQw4w9WgXcQ.webp'
 ```

+Here, the `-k` flag keeps the files that is combined into the previous `.mkv`
+file, and the `--write-thumbnail` flag fetches the video thumbnail.

+> Note: `youtube-dl` checks if the target files are already downloaded (cached)
+> before re-downloading them, which is why we deleted the original `.mkv` file
+> first.

 Now we have 4 files:

 1. **mp4** - This is an MP4 container with a video stream and no audio stream
 2. **webm** - This is a web-friendly audio format with the sound
 3. **mkv** - This is a Matroska container with both the video and audio streams
 4. **webp** - This is a web-friendly image format with the thumbnail image

+## Setting up a config file for youtube-dl

 Given the number of optional command line options available in `youtube-dl`, we
 can also setup a config file so that we don't have to keep typing the settings